kevintruong/til/C-Programming,-Part-1:-Introduction.md

 free(p); // Oops! - Double free!
 ```

-The fix is firstly to write correct programs!
+The fix is first to write correct programs!
 Secondly, it's good programming hygiene to reset pointers
 once the memory has been freed.
-This ensures the pointer cant be used incorrectly without the program crashing.
+This ensures the pointer can't be used incorrectly without the program crashing.

 Fix:
 ```C